apache/cxf/distribution/src/main/release/samples/jax_rs/big_query/README.txt

 OAuth2 Authorization Code flow and a Google server-to-server flow and shows Apache CXF OIDC RP and JOSE support in action.

-The demo access public BigQuery data sets - it is easy to modify it to access the project-specific datasets if preferred.
+The demo accesses public BigQuery data sets - it is easy to modify it to access the project-specific datasets if preferred.

 First, create a Big Query project as described in